cloudflare/cloudflare-docs/content/cache/how-to/purge-cache/purge_by_prefix.md

 ## Resulting cache status

-Purging by prefix deletes the resource: for the next request the [CF-Cache-Status](/cache/concepts/default-cache-behavior/#cloudflare-cache-responses) header will be `MISS`.
+Purging by prefix deletes the resource, causing CF-Cache-Status header to show [`MISS`](/cache/concepts/cache-responses/#miss) for the subsequent request.

-If [tiered cache](/cache/how-to/tiered-cache/) is used, purging by prefix may return `EXPIRED` because lower tier tries to revalidate with upper tier to reduce load on upper tier.
+If [tiered cache](/cache/how-to/tiered-cache/) is used, purging by prefix may return `EXPIRED`, as the lower tier tries to revalidate with the upper tier to reduce load on the latter.
-Depending on whether the upper tier has the resource or not, and whether the eyeball is reaching the lower tier or the upper tier, `EXPIRED` or `MISS` are returned.
+Depending on whether the upper tier has the resource or not, and whether the end user is reaching the lower tier or the upper tier, `EXPIRED` or `MISS` are returned.

 ## Limitations